Stage Door: Development

 RKO Radio Pictures purchased film rights to the stage play of the same name for $130,000.
 The film only sparsely resembles the play, except in a few character names, such as Kay Hamilton, Jean Maitland, Terry Randall, Linda Shaw, and Judith Canfield.
 In the play, Terry Randall is from a rural family whose father is a country doctor, and Jean Maitland is actually a shallow girl who becomes a movie star.
 Kay Hamilton does commit suicide, but for completely different reasons and not on an opening night.

 Casting

 Katharine Hepburn and Ginger Rogers were cast in lead roles, each for a respective salary of $75,000.
 Rogers, who was a close friend of Lucille Ball, suggested Ball for the role of Judy Canfield to producer Pandro S. Berman.
 Ann Miller, who was cast in the supporting part of Annie, was only fourteen years old when she appeared in the film.

-Burgess Meredith was considered for a role in the film, and Douglas Fairbanks Jr. was also considered for the part of Tony Powell, which ultimately went to Adolphe Menjou.
-Andrea Leeds, who was cast as Kay Hamilton, was borrowed by RKO from her contract with The Samuel Goldwyn Company.
+Burgess Meredith and Barton MacLane were considered for a role in the film, and Douglas Fairbanks Jr. was also considered for the part of Tony Powell, which ultimately went to Adolphe Menjou.
+Andrea Leeds, who was cast as Kay Hamilton, was borrowed by RKO from her contract with Samuel Goldwyn Studios.